-If you’re in the market for a smoker or just purchased one of the best smokers around, you’re probably compiling a list of recipes and meats to try.
+If you’re a beginner at smoking meat, you’re probably compiling a list of recipes and meats to try.
 But what meats are the most popular to smoke?
-Here we go over some of the best meats to smoke whether in a charcoal or electric smoker.
+Here we go over some of the best meats to smoke in a smoker whether in a charcoal or electric smoker.

 What does smoking meat do?